 What is Profit Booking or Profit Taking?

-- Profit booking, also known as profit taking is when individuals or companies liquidate their holdings to cash out the profits that they have created.
-It must be understood that for a profit booking, there has to be some profit involved in for-profit books.
+Profit booking, also known as profit-taking, is when individuals or companies liquidate their holdings to cash out the stock market profits that they have created.
+It must be understood that there has to be some profit involved in for-profit books.
 If stocks are liquidated and cashed out to avoid losses, then such a situation cannot be called profit booking.
 So, an investor should not get confused between share market profit booking and stop-loss.

 Converting Notional Wealth into Real Wealth

-- When stocks rise in value, the resultant wealth created is nominal wealth.
-This is because the price of stock is only a notion that can change at any point in time.
-Therefore the value is not stable and keeps on fluctuating.
-Any profits and losses calculations made using this value is merely notional.
+When stocks rise in value, the resultant wealth created is nominal.
+This is because the stock price is only a notion that can change at any time.
+And that is why the value is not stable and keeps on fluctuating.
+Thus, any profit or loss calculation made using this value is merely notional.
 On the other hand, investors have hard cash in their hands when the investments are liquidated.
 The value of hard money does not fluctuate.
 Therefore the wealth created is real.
 In other words, the transfer of nominal wealth to real wealth is nothing but profit booking.

 Strong Fundamentals of Stock vs Temporary Fall due to Profit Booking

-- When investors book profits, the money flows out of the market.
-Investors liquidate their shares for cash.
-Therefore, there is an inflow of shares and an outflow of cash.
+When investors book profits, the money flows out of the market and investors liquidate their shares for cash.
+Therefore, there is an inflow of claims and an outflow of money.
 This situation leads to the price of the stocks falling.
 When many investors give way to profit-booking, the market plunges.
 However, the market falls thus created due to profit booking are highly temporary.
 These issues get resolved, and the stock price returns to normal in a matter of days since there is no problem with the stock’s fundamentals.
 Profit booking is just temporary instability created by market sentiments.

 When to Book Profits?

-- Company-specific News
+1. Company-specific News

-- Sector-specific News
+2. Sector-specific News

 3. Economic Indicators

 For example, BSE Sensex was rallying around 41,000 to 42,000, touching new highs, when December 2019 quarter GDP numbers were released.
 Gross Domestic Product or GDP growth rate for Q3 FY2019-20 had come down to 4.7%.
 According to the economic data, the country’s economy was not performing well, and the overall outlook was negative.
 Still, the market (Sensex) was rallying above 41,000.
 The GDP data compelled the investors to sell their shares at those price levels prevailing in the market.
-Investors were selling the shares at those prices and thus they locked their gains and safeguarded themselves from any financial loss.
+Investors were selling the shares at those prices, and thus they locked their gains and safeguarded themselves from any financial loss.

 Profit Booking Strategies